Ciela2002/manga-/README.md

 - **Smooth navigation** with seamless vertical scrolling
 - **Smart zoom** to adapt to all screens
 - **Full-screen mode** for total immersion
-- **Modern interface** with dark theme
 - **Automatic organization** of your files in natural order

 ## 🚀 Installation

 ### Method 1: Executable (Windows)

-1. Download the latest version from the [Releases](https://github.com/your-username/manga-plus/releases) section
+1. Download the latest version from the [Releases](https://github.com/Ciela2002/manga-/releases) section
 2. Extract the ZIP contents
 3. Double-click on `ManhwaReader.exe`